 In each one of these sessions, we explained why bats are key contributors to healthy ecosystems and presented the general plan of the research project.
-In addition, we described how innovative technological tools, such as the Echo Meter Touch 2, are useful to monitor wildlife.
-In this particular case, how students are going to be able to record bat ultrasounds just by conveniently connecting them to cellphones!
+In addition, we described how innovative technological tools, such as the Echo Meter Touch 2, are useful to monitor wildlife, and in this particular case, how students are going to be able to record bat ultrasounds just by conveniently connecting them to cell phones!
 I feel optimistic with the keen interest among our growing group of allies (from public and private sectors) in facilitating the students’ engagement with our project.

-We have already set specific dates and coordinated most of the logistics for the upcoming workshops with the students, to teach them how to use the Echo Meter Touch 2s.
+We have already set specific dates and coordinated most of the logistics for the upcoming workshops with the students, to teach them how to use the Echo Meter Touch 2.
 Once they have received training and the equipment, we will start recording bats in a synchronized effort on multiple spots of the Santa Cruz landscape.
 Therefore, not only our research team will grow with their participation, but students will also benefit from experiencing science and technology first-hand.
 More importantly, project participants will then have the power to teach other people about the importance of protecting bats and the numerous benefits they provide.
 More soon!

 In 2019, we worked closely with different institutions.
 Due to certain delays beyond our control, including a country-wide strike, we still need to complete the program in some of them, but we successfully did in one already, and our expectation is to include more in the near future.
 The focus of this update report is to provide general information about our acoustic monitoring program and the sample obtained by some of the students thus far.